LihuaJulieZhu/CRISPRseekGUIDEseqBioc2020Workshop/README.md

 Julie.Zhu@umassmed.edu

+<br>Note: this workshop will be followed with [motifStack workshop](https://github.com/jianhong/Bioc2020workshop).

 <b>Workshop Description</b>

 In this workshop, participants will not only gain the theoretical understanding of the principles of CRISPR genome editing system and gRNA design, but they will also obtain hands-on experience on designing gRNAs with high specificity and efficacy using CRISPRseek package, and identifying genome-wide offtargets with GUIDE-seq data using GUIDE-seq package.
 I will provide a brief introduction to CRISPR genome editing system and guiding principles of gRNA design.
 Then, I will give a demo to perform gRNA design for various scenarios using the CRISPRseek package and GUIDE-seq data analysis using GUIDE-seq package.
 Participants will have the opportunity to design gRNAs for the sequences of their interests and analyze their own GUIDE-seq data.
 Detailed notes and R code are provided for reproducibility and follow-up exploration.